 - 1. Purpose Solar energy is a renewable and nonpolluting energy resource that can prevent fossil fuel emissions and reduce energy loads.
 Energy generated from Solar Energy Systems can be used to offset energy demand on the regional grid where excess solar power is generated.
 The use of solar energy equipment for the purpose of providing renewable energy sources is a power generation priority and is a necessary component of the latest State and Federal energy policies.
 The standards that follow enable the accommodation of Solar Energy Systems, and equipment to be installed in a safe manner with minimal impacts on the environment and to neighbors.
-This article shall not apply to solar systems for individual landowners or residents, which can be reviewed and permitted by the Code Enforcement Officer without the need for Site Plan Review. - 2.
+This article shall not apply to solar systems for individual landowners or residents. - 2.
 Submission Requirements In addition to the submission requirements of Article 10, all Solar Energy Systems are subject to Site Plan Review and must submit materials as outlined below:

 - a.
 Plan and elevation depictions of a typical panel and mounting and any other structures proposed as part of the Solar Energy System. - b.
 General specifications of the system including dimensions and number of panels, estimated power generation, description of mountings, and any other information needed to evaluate compliance with this ordinance. - c.
 Certification that the Solar Energy System is compliant with the National Electrical Code and State Electrical Code as applicable. - d.
 A site plan that meets the requirements of Article 10 of the Land Use Ordinance for the Town of Raymond, Maine with the added requirement of: - i.
 The location of the proposed Solar Energy System and any, fencing, screening, access roads and turnout locations, substations(s), accessory equipment to the system, and all electrical cabling from the system to other structures, substations, or utility grid connections - e.
-The applicant shall provide a copy of the site plan review application including a project summary, electrical schematic, and site plan, to the Fire Chief or his/her designee for review and approval.
+The applicant shall provide a copy of the site plan review application to the Fire Chief for review and comment.
 The Fire Chief shall base any recommendation for approval or denial of the application upon review of the fire safety of the proposed system.
-Based upon the size, location, or on-site fire and life safety hazards, a fire protection water supply may be required at the discretion of the Fire Chief or his/her designee.
 Upon request, the owner or operator shall cooperate with the Fire Department in developing an emergency response plan. - f.
 Any other approvals from local, regional, State, or Federal agencies that may be required.
 Letters, permits, or approvals from these agencies shall be included as a part of the application and/or review.
 The Planning Board may choose to accept copies of applications awaiting approval.
 In this case, any local approval granted by the Planning Board shall be conditioned such that no construction or building permits will be issued until all outstanding approvals have been granted. - g.
 Ground Mounted Solar Energy Systems with a physical size based on a projected total surface coverage area that is greater than 10,000 square feet shall also submit a decommissioning plan including an estimated cost and a guarantee suitable to ensure decommissioning comparable with the performance guarantee format Article 10 § C(6) of this ordinance.
 The Planning Board may waive this requirement.